Direct Loan Eligibility

 In order to borrow Federal Direct Loans, you must

 - Be a U.S. citizen or a U.S. permanent resident (with a green card)

 - File a FAFSA (Free Application for Federal Student Aid) each academic year

-- Be enrolled at least half time (a minimum of six paying credits per semester).
-If you take less than six credits, you will not be eligible to apply for federal loans and additionally, any previous loans you borrowed will be placed into their grace period.
+- Be enrolled at least half time (a minimum of 4.5 credits per semester).
+If you take less than 4.5 credits, you will not be eligible to apply for federal loans and additionally, any previous loans you borrowed will enter their grace period.